 If you damage anything in the property you will normally be liable for the damage and have to pay for it.
 The money will be taken from your rental deposit or you may be able to negotiate with your landlord/letting agent to replace it or repair the damage yourself.

 If you have problems with your landlord/letting agent, for example:

-- Them coming round to visit the property without notice
+- If they come round to visit the property without notice

 - trying to get you to move out without proper notice